 To ensure you offer a safe working environment, cleanliness as well as hygiene and welfare is vital, as well as required to be of a high standard to comply with Health and Safety regulations.

-In this sense, you must provide clean premises, including all floors, and stairways, furniture, and fittings, etc. There must be appropriate waste disposal areas for employees to use, and workstations, as well as communal areas, must be regularly cleaned from dust and dirt.
+In this sense, you must provide clean premises, including all floors, stairways, furniture, fittings, etc. There must be appropriate waste disposal areas for employees to use, and workstations, as well as communal areas, must be regularly cleaned from dust and dirt.

 It’s also important to clear up any spillages asap to avoid accidents from occurring, as well as keep internal walls and ceilings clean (check out our cleaning schedule in our next post to find out more about these elements).
 Clean toilets and hand basins are also a must!